marahsaadeh/UserDataFeatureAdvanceProject/README.md

 **For Premium Users:**
 - Export all data types, including IAM, Posts, Activities, and Payment Information.

-**Export and Deletion Management:**

-*Users can manage their data effectively with enhanced export and deletion options, tailoring the process to their preferences.*

-- **Data Export Options:**
-Users now have the flexibility to choose how they want to download their data directly from the program.
-The export process allows users to either download individual PDF files containing their user data or opt for a compressed file that includes all PDF files.

 - **Deletion Options:**
 Two types of deletion are available: